DhavalDalal/spring-flyway/README.md

     +-----------+---------+---------------------------------------+----------+---------------------+----------+----------+
     ```

-6. Now lets undo only the last version 3 using ```flyway undo -target=3```.
+6. Now lets undo only the last version 3 using ```./flyway undo -target=3```.
 When you do that you may get the following error message, if you have not
    registered to teams trial:
    ```
    ERROR: Unexpected error